denismapa/certification-study/03-pci-isa/00-chapter-02.md

     - 1 - Undergo a PCI DSS assessment on their own and provide evidence to their customers demonstrating their compliance; or
     - 2 - Have their services reviewed during the course of each of their customers’ PCI DSS assessments

+- Entities using hosting facility; the hosting facility will need to provide evidence (AOC) that they are PCI Compliant

+- Providing access to public connection like an ISP
+  - Is not considered in-scope

 - 12.9 - Maintain a Template to provide to their Clients.
 - Service Providers must agree to maintain all applicable PCI DSS Controls

+#### Service Provider Terms

+TPP = Third Party Processor
+PSP = Payment Service Proviers
+DSE = Data Storage Entity
+VNP = VisaNet Processor

+1. American Express - TPP
+2. Discover - TPP & PSP
+3. JCB International - TPP
+4. MasterCard - TPP & DSE
+5. Visa - VNP